 Furniture companies underwrite some of the research on student learning impacts of learning spaces and their furnishings.
 See, for example, the

-or the Steelcase Education Solutions links from that site.
+National Clearinghouse for Educational Facilities resource list or the Steelcase Education Solutions links from that site.

 The links below are excerpted from Learning Spaces: A Tutorial, by Larry MacPhee on EDUCAUSE Quarterly, 2009.